 Between the construction of new homes and businesses, the necessity of bringing shipped items into Reno or sending them out of the city, and being located in a state with highways that link to large cities, commercial trucks are a common feature on streets in our region.
 While the commercial trucking industry is heavily regulated, accidents still happen.
 If you’ve been injured in an accident with a big rig truck, you’re likely facing medical expenses that continue to mount.
-You should speak with a lawyer that is knowledgeable about trucking law and can determine your eligibility for compensation through a personal injury lawsuit.
+You should speak with a Reno Truck Accident Lawyer from Benson & Bingham Accident Injury Lawyers, LLC who is knowledgeable about trucking law and can determine your eligibility for compensation through a personal injury lawsuit.

 Because of their large size and high risk of causing catastrophic injuries to others in accidents, commercial trucks and their drivers are held to a higher standard than the drivers of passenger vehicles.
 Commercial truck drivers or the companies for which they work for are required to purchase a higher amount of insurance than other drivers, must obtain special licenses, and are subject to regulation by the Federal Motor Carrier Safety Administration.
 Some of the regulations that they must abide by include: